Descendants 2

-Descendants 2 is an American musical fantasy television film.
+Descendants 2 is an American musical fantasy television film directed by Kenny Ortega.
+It is a sequel to Descendants (2015), and the second installment in the Descendants franchise.
+The film stars Dove Cameron, Cameron Boyce, Sofia Carson, Booboo Stewart, Mitchell Hope, and China Anne McClain.

 It premiered as a Disney Channel Original Movie on July 21, 2017, and was simulcast on Disney-owned networks ABC, Disney XD, Freeform, Lifetime, and Lifetime Movies.
-It is the second installment in the Descendants franchise and the sequel to the 2015 film Descendants.
-The film stars Dove Cameron, Cameron Boyce, Sofia Carson, Booboo Stewart, Mitchell Hope, and China Anne McClain.
-A third film, Descendants 3, premiered on August 2, 2019.
+It was followed by a third film, Descendants 3, which premiered on August 2, 2019.